-A student may wish to major in two departments.
-If so, the requirements for both majors must be satisfied.
-Units for courses which could satisfy the requirements in both majors can be counted only once.
-Only one diploma will be granted but the diploma and transcript will note the completion of each major.
+A student may wish to major in up to three departments.
+If so, the requirements for each major must be satisfied.
+Units for courses which could satisfy the requirements in one or more majors are counted only once.
+At the time of graduation, a student with two or more majors will earn only one degree.
+The degree is associated with the first major.
+The diploma and transcript issued will note the one degree earned with all majors completed.
 Students seeking a second bachelor's degree in nursing are not eligible to declare an additional major.
+Students admitted to SDSU with an Associate Degree for Transfer are not permitted to add another major since it would violate the program's guarantee of graduation within 60 semester units.
 A student may earn two majors in one department only where the specific combinations of majors are authorized by the department and the college.
-All requirements for both majors must be satisfied: units for courses which could satisfy requirements in both majors can be counted only once.
+All requirements for both majors must be satisfied; units for courses which could satisfy requirements in both majors can be counted only once.
 In most cases, students pursuing two majors in one department will be required to file with the Office of the Registrar a master plan approved by the major department.